moaaz-bhnas/desoky/README.md

 # Desoky
 A simple project I built for a very very nice friend of mine.
+CSS3 3d cubes of his name letters.
 One of a series of projects I built using CSS3 transforms and animation and SVG animation to cheer up my friends :D.

 ## Live
 https://moaaz-bhnas.github.io/desoky/